maubanel/UE5-Animations/README.md

 <!-- OVERVIEW -->
 ## Overview

 We will be creating character skeletal animations and rigid body animations in UE5.
-We will be rebuilding and adding to the third perfson template to see all the work it takes to set up a very basic animation for playing.
+We will be rebuilding and adding to the third perfson template to see all the work it takes to set up a very basic animation for interacting with in the game.

-* Tested on UE4 5.0.X
+* Tested on UE4 5.2.X
 * Required to install: Unreal Engine and Perforce

 <!-- TOC -->